 Summer 2015 road trip: Flat tire in Alaska

-This summer I decided to take another look.
+In the summer of 2016, I decided to take another look.
 I visited insuremytinyhome.com and applied for coverage.
 After multiple discussions with Darrell Grenz, my insurance rep, I was able to secure a policy that includes travel.
 I was thrilled!

-Do you want details on my policy?
-I bet you do!
-My annual premium is $903, which I pay up front to reduce costs.
+My annual premium with Darrell Grenz came to $903, which I paid up front to reduce costs.
 This might seem expensive, but I do have a beefy insurance policy that includes multi-state travel.
-Also, I can adjust my policy at any time for a lower rate.
+Also, I was told I could adjust my policy at any time for a lower rate (see update below).
 I believe the average premium for Tiny Houses through this company is $600.